Church Birdhouse Plans

 Since the length of the roof slope is 8", you will need to use two pieces of 1x6 material to build each side.
 First, starting with the peak sections, cut two pieces of 1x6 9" long.
 The bevel cut at the roof peak is a steep 65 degrees.

-To cut this angle, I set the bevel on my table saw at 25 degrees (90 degrees - 65 degrees = 25 degrees), and set the table saw's fence close to the blade (but not too close!!!), and fed the 1x6 sections (on edge) into the table saw blade.
-This allowed me to cut the 65 degree bevel.
+I set the Bevel on my table saw at 25 degrees (90 - 65 = 25 degrees) to cut this angle.
+Next, I aligned the table saw's fence close to the blade (but not too close!) and fed the 1x6 sections (on edge) into the table saw blade to cut the 65-degree Bevel.

 Attach the two peak roof sections, centered front to back of the church birdhouse, with 16 gauge galvanized finish nails.
 To build the lower roof sections, rip some 1x material wide enough to complete the 8" roof slope.